tsawler/itsdangerous/README.md

 	// The token should be not expired at this point. if time.Since(ts.Timestamp) < time.Second {
-		log.Println("Token with timestamp has not expired!")
+		fmt.Println("Token with timestamp has not expired!")
 	}

 	// Wait two seconds to expire the token.